nichita-stefanita/IOS-Portfolio/README.md

 • Follow the story and learn through a visual novel style.
 • Gamification - check your knowledge by playing games and solving quiz styled tests.
+• Earn rewards completing the story and by completing games.

 <p align="center">
 <img src="Screenshots/Langly.png" width="900" title="Me">